-Pohang SPFC was formed in 2008 and merged into Steel Processing and Fabricating Center Co., Ltd. (SPFC) in January 2013.
-POSCO P&S is POSCO's cross-owned supplier of inputs during the POR, which we have determined are primarily dedicated to POSCO's production of downstream cold-rolled steel in the manner described in 19 CFR 351.525(b)(6)(iv).
-Before the merger, SPFC destroyed documents relating to Pohang SPFC that were older than five years, i.e., between 2008 and 2012.
+Pohang SPFC was formed in 2008 and merged into Steel Processing and Fabricating Center Co., Ltd. (SPFC) in January 2013.17 POSCO P&S is POSCO's cross-owned supplier of inputs during the POR, which we have determined are primarily dedicated to POSCO's production of downstream hot-rolled steel in the manner described in 19 CFR 351.525(b)(6)(iv).18 Before the merger, SPFC destroyed documents relating to Pohang SPFC that were older than five years, i.e., between 2008 and 2012.
 Pohang SPFC did, however, have access to accounting voucher information from 2009 to 2012.
-In addition, POSCO had access to Pohang SPFC's audited financial statements for the 2010-2011 period, as these were available from the Korean Financial Supervisory Service.
+In addition, POSCO had access to Pohang SPFC's audited financial statements for the 2010-2011 period, as these were available from the Korean Financial Supervisory Service.19

 Because Pohang SPFC was acquired by SPFC during the average useful life (AUL), we considered whether any non-recurring subsidies that Pohang SPFC received could have passed through to SPFC.
 Thus, we requested complete questionnaire responses for Pohang SPFC.
 However, as described above, SPFC was unable to provide certain information for Pohang SPFC for the year 2008 reporting period.
 Therefore, in accordance with section 776(a) of the Act, for the purpose of these final results, we have applied facts available with respect to Pohang SPFC, because necessary information is not on the record.
-Thus, as facts available, we find that Pohang SPFC used the same non-recurring subsidies during the year for which we are missing information (2008) as it did for the years in which we have information (2009-2012).
-On this basis, we determine Pohang SPFC did not receive subsidies that conferred a measurable benefit.
+Thus, as facts available, we find that Pohang